 If requested, you must notify the applicant of their place in line within 48 hours of the request.
-Under state law this is already a requirement if you charge a screening fee - see ORS 90.295.
+Remember, under state law this is a requirement any time you charge a screening fee.
 A landlord may simultaneously process multiple rental housing applications, but must accept, conditionally accept, or deny rental housing applications in order of receipt.
 Let's say that you get three applications at approximately the same time.
 You record the order of receipt but may begin processing all three.
-If, for example, you get all the info needed from the third applicant prior to receiving the info for the first two, you may select the third applicant, but before offering to rent to number three would need to deny the first two.
+If, for example, you get all the info needed from the third applicant prior to receiving the info for the first two, you may select the third applicant, but first would need to deny the first two.